 First things first, place the butter, brown sugar and golden syrup in a medium-sized saucepan.

 Over a low heat, stirring often, melt it all together, being careful not to bring it to a boil as it will get too thick.

-Whilst you are waiting for it to melt, give a standard-sized, 21 cm / 8 ¾” L x 11 cm / 4 ½” W x 6 cm / 2 ½” D loaf tin a light spray with non-stick cooking spray and then line it with either baking paper or tinfoil.
+Whilst you are waiting for it to melt, give a standard-sized, 21 cm / 8 ¾” L x 11 cm / 4 ½” W x 6 cm / 2 ½” D loaf tin a light spray with non-stick cooking spray and then line it with either baking paper or aluminium foil.

-Once melted, if it hasn’t combined nicely, give the caramel a good whisking until it is and then leave it aside to cool down.
+Once melted, if it hasn’t combined nicely, give the caramel a good whisking until it is and leave it aside to cool down.

 Place the walnuts in an ovenproof dish (if you have walnut halves, roughly chop them up into pieces first).

-Toast them in the oven for 5 minutes, toss them well and then return them for another 3 – 5 minutes or until they are 2 or 3 shades darker (just not burnt, like I have done too many times to count, lol). 🙂
+Toast them in the oven for 5 minutes.
+Toss them well and then return them for another 3 – 5 minutes or until they are 2 or 3 shades darker (just not burnt, like I have done too many times to count, lol). 🙂

 Then leave them aside to cool down.